Gustav Klimt: The "Company of Artists"

-In 1888 Klimt received the Golden Order of Merit from Emperor Franz Josef I of Austria for his contributions to murals painted in the Burgtheater in Vienna.
-He also became an honorary member of the University of Munich and the University of Vienna.
-In 1892 Klimt's father and brother Ernst both died, and he had to assume financial responsibility for his father's and brother's families.
-The tragedies also affected his artistic vision and soon he would move towards a new personal style.

-Characteristic of his style at the end of the 19th century is the inclusion of Nuda Veritas (naked truth) as a symbolic figure in some of his works, including Ancient Greece and Egypt (1891), Pallas Athene (1898) and Nuda Veritas (1899).
-Historians believe that Klimt with the nuda veritas denounced both the policy of the Habsburgs and Austrian society, which ignored all political and social problems of that time.
+In 1892 the Künstlercompagnie experienced continued success and moved into a larger studio in the Josefstadt district.
+However later that year Klimt's father died of a stroke, and his brother Ernst died from pericarditis after a heavy cold.
+Their deaths had a significant impact on Klimt and he now assumed financial responsibility for both of their families.
+Grief may have impacted Klimt's artistic vision as he produced little work during the following few years.
+He would soon move towards a new personal style, characteristic of which is the inclusion of Nuda Veritas ("naked truth") as a symbolic figure in some of his works, including Ancient Greece and Egypt (1891), Pallas Athene (1898) and Nuda Veritas (1899).
+Historians believe that with the inclusion of Nuda Veritas, Klimt was denouncing both the Habsburg monarchy and Austrian society, which ignored all political and social problems of that time.

-In the early 1890s Klimt met Austrian fashion designer Emilie Louise Flöge (a sibling of his sister-in-law) who was to be his companion until the end of his life.
-His painting, The Kiss (1907–08), is thought to be an image of them as lovers which was painted five years after Klimt's 1902 full-length portrait of her.
-He designed many costumes that she produced and modeled in his works.

-During this period Klimt fathered at least fourteen children.
+Klimt met Austrian fashion designer Emilie Louise Flöge in the early 1890s, a sibling of his sister-in-law, Helene Flöge, who had become widowed after Ernst's death.
+Emilie was to be his lifelong companion and although their relationship was intimate, it likely remained platonic.
+Klimt's painting, The Kiss (1907–08), is thought to be an image of them as lovers which was painted five years after Klimt's 1902 full-length portrait of her, Portrait of Emilie Flöge.
+He designed many costumes that she produced and modelled in his works.
+Klimt had many relationships with women and fathered at least fourteen children.
+After his death, the legal rights of four of these children were officially recognised.